emmt/LocalFilters.jl/README.md

   LocalFilters.RectangularBox(inds)
   ```

-  where `R` is an instance of`CartesianIndices` (or of `CartesianRange` for
-  Julia versions older than 0.7), `I1` and `I2` are two `CartesianIndex`
+  where `R` is an instance of`CartesianIndices`, `I1` and `I2` are two
-  specifying the first and last relative position within the neighborhood,
+  `CartesianIndex` specifying the first and last relative position within the
-  `dims` and `offs` are tuples of integers specifying the dimensions of the
+  neighborhood, `dims` and `offs` are tuples of integers specifying the
-  neighborhood and its offsets, `inds` are unit ranges.
+  dimensions of the neighborhood and its offsets, `inds` are unit ranges.

   Assuming `dim` is an integer, then: